 Love grits?
 This Cheese Grits Casserole is for you!
 This savory breakfast recipe is perfect for brunch, and it's sure to please the whole family.
 Make this once, and you will be hooked!

-While they are most often a brunch star, southern grits casserole can also be enjoyed as a starchy side or even a vegetarian main course.
+It serves the way a casserole should.
+While it is most often served for breakfast or brunch, southern grits casserole can also be enjoyed as a side or even a vegetarian main course.

 Tips & Tricks